 The Jones Act is a federal statute that allows injured seamen to sue their employers based on negligence.
 Under the Jones Act, Aleutian Spray Fisheries owes its employees a reasonably safe workplace and must use reasonable care to prevent injuries to the crew.
 There is a relatively low burden of proof under the Jones Act.
 Even if Aleutian Spray Fisheries only played the smallest part in causing the seamen’s injury, they can still be held liable under the Jones Act.
 The damages available under the Jones Act are extensive, and in most cases, greater than what an employee would recover under workers’ compensation.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing injured seamen against Aleutian Spray Fisheries.
 We understand the fishing industry and know how to get you the compensation that you deserve.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.